-- 2.1 A new draft policy is attached at Appendix A. - 2.2 Where possible homelessness will be prevented or relieved through an offer of a private sector tenancy.
+- 2.1 A reviewed policy is attached at Appendix A. - 2.2 Where possible homelessness will be prevented or relieved through an offer of a private sector tenancy.
 Where immediate and suitable offers of accommodation can be found in the private sector these will be made to households threatened with homelessness, thereby avoiding the need for them to go into temporary accommodation which is costly for applicants and the Council and is disruptive for households. - 2.3 If a household is placed in temporary accommodation the Council will continue to look for an offer within the private sector to offer them.
 Applicants are encouraged to look for their own accommodation and where appropriate the Council will assist with a deposit and rent in advance if the property meets the required standards and is considered suitable.
 If a household wishes to live in a particular area of the Borough, they will be encouraged to source their own offer as the Council is unable to consider area preference other than in exceptional circumstances.
-The small geographical area of Runnymede means that an offer anywhere in the borough is likely to be deemed suitable due to the short distance from existing employment, education, support network etc. - 2.4 In order to support the PRSO policy the Council has invested in the Magna Carta Lettings service which works with private landlords and incentivises them through payments and management schemes to take tenants nominated by the Local Authority.
+The small geographical area of Runnymede means that an offer anywhere in the borough could be deemed suitable due to the short distance from existing employment, education, support network etc. Offers will be considered on a case by case basis with specific consideration being given to children within an academic year with external examinations such as GCSE or A level. - 2.4 In order to support the PRSO policy the Council has invested in the Magna Carta Lettings service which works with private landlords and incentivises them through

-- 2.5 The use of the PRSO policy ensures that properties are available through the Housing Register for households seeking to access social housing; many of whom are in the private sector or unsuitable accommodation.
+- payments and management schemes to take tenants nominated by the Local Authority. - 2.5 The use of the PRSO policy ensures that properties are available through the Housing Register for households seeking to access social housing; many of whom are in the private sector or unsuitable accommodation.
 Subject to meeting the eligibility and qualification criteria households made an offer within the private sector can join the Housing Register. - 2.6 When determining whether a PSRO unit is suitable consideration will be given to the individual needs of the household, any disabilities requiring adaptations and the affordability of the offer. - 2.7 It is appreciated that the PRSO policy is not always popular with households it is applied to, due to most applicants seeking assistance with their housing needs aspiring to a social housing tenancy but the demand for social housing in Runnymede considerably exceeds supply.
 It is essential to balance the needs of those facing homelessness with the need for a Housing Register that enables people to access social housing within a reasonable timescale and that homelessness is not incentivised by a perceived fast track into social housing.